PensionMath

 FERS uses a flat 1.0% multiplier for most retirees, or 1.1% if you retire at 62 or later with at least 20 years of service.
 A 30-year FERS employee retiring at 62 earns 33% of their high-3.
 That's roughly 40% less than the equivalent CSRS pension.

 The gap looks brutal in isolation.
-But FERS employees also receive Social Security (CSRS employees generally don't) and can contribute to the TSP with a government match (CSRS employees get only a partial match).
+But FERS employees also receive Social Security (CSRS employees generally don't) and can contribute to the TSP with a government match (CSRS employees get no government match).
 The three components together are designed to reach a similar total retirement income -- but only if Social Security is substantial and TSP contributions have been maximized.

 The COLA difference